top of page

 Do I need to buy expensive tools?

-All materials are provided, i.e. containers, Kenzan (metal pinholder) for the duration of the lesson.
-Flowers are included in the price on the Taster Days and 2-day Courses.
-A small cost is added for private lessons and group sessions.
-You will need to bring good secateurs and scissors, pen and paper and a camera to capture your arrangements.
+are provided for the duration of the course or class.
+Flowers are included for the Residential Introductory Course.
+You will need to bring a good pair of secateurs and scissors, pen and paper and a camera to capture your arrangements.

 Where are the classes and courses held?

-They are held in Herefordshire and Shropshire at different locations which are easily accessible by car or train.
-For those travelling from afar and wishing to stay overnight, Herefordshire offer a wide range of affordable accommodation.
-You will find further details on the ’Classes and Courses' page.
+All classes/courses are held in Herefordshire.
+For those travelling from afar and wishing to stay overnight, Herefordshire offers a wide range of accommodation.

 Can I buy a GIFT VOUCHER for my friend?

-Ikebana isn't for everyone, but if you know someone who would appreciate the opportunity to try it for themselves, a GIFT VOUCHER is a wonderful idea.
-It can be flexible, either for lessons or a Taster Day, or for a certain amount which can be spent at the lucky person's discretion.
-Remember, Ikebana is practised by men and women alike!
-(The men in my Study Group are awesome.)
+Ikebana isn't for everyone.
+However, if you know someone who might have an interest in this wonderful art, a Gift Voucher is a good idea.
+It can be used either for classes or a course, or for a certain amount which can be spent at the lucky person's discretion.

 Testimonials